PB Bancorp Inc. (PBBI)'s Financial Results Comparing With Northwest Bancshares Inc. (NASDAQ:NWBI) | New Business Observer

 |16.98

-Table 1 shows the gross revenue, earnings per share (EPS) and valuation for PB Bancorp Inc. and Northwest Bancshares Inc. Northwest Bancshares Inc. has higher revenue and earnings than PB Bancorp Inc. Presently more expensive of the two stocks is the business with a higher P/E ratio.
-PB Bancorp Inc. is thus presently the expensive of the two stocks because it has a higher P/E ratio.
+Table 1 demonstrates PB Bancorp Inc. and Northwest Bancshares Inc.’s top-line revenue, earnings per share (EPS) and valuation.
+Northwest Bancshares Inc. seems to has higher revenue and earnings compared to PB Bancorp Inc. The business that is more expensive between the two has a higher P/E ratio.
+PB Bancorp Inc. is thus currently the expensive of the two stocks because it has a higher P/E ratio.

 Profitability